How to Get the Most Accurate Scores in the Brainstorm Buddy App

 7 WAYS TO MAKE SURE YOU DON'T DECEIVE YOURSELF

-Here's how to get out of your own way so Brainstorm Buddy can do its best job for you—and increase your chances of engagement, shares...and sales:
+Here's how to get out of your own way so the Brainstorm Buddy App can do its best job for you—and increase your chances of engagement, shares...and sales:

 1. Go beyond the title